ASP.NET

 <body>

-<!-- the rest of the body -->
+<!-- The rest of the body -->

 </body>

-If you want to include the logged-in users details, they can populated from the HttpContext.User
+If you want to include the logged-in user's details, they can populated from the HttpContext.User

 to the top of the _layout.cshtml

-Then update the end of the <head>
+file, then update the Raygun4JS fetch script at the end of the <head>

-section to include the rg4js('setUser', {});
+element to include the rg4js('setUser', {...});

-section below.
+section below:

 <script type="text/javascript">